- 8 minutes to read

 Remote Configuration

-As an Administrator with access to Monitoring Agents from the Remote Configuration dialogue, you can further perform global Configuration:
+Administrators with access to Monitoring Agents via Remote Configuration can perform global Configuration:

-• Add and Remove Windows Servers with MSMQ Service
+• Add and remove Windows Servers running the MSMQ Service

 Troubleshooting